The WSU Libraries support open access by providing venues where researchers can share their research with the general public.

-Interested in learning more about open access and services at WSU Libraries?
-Please contact Talea Anderson for more information.
+Interested in learning more about what open access looks like WSU?
+Check out the following examples or contact Talea Anderson for more information.

 Bill Lipe (Professor Emeritus, Anthropology) supports open access because it allows him to rapidly share findings about archaeological sites in the Cedar Mesa highlands of southeastern Utah.
 Lipe and his collaborator, R.G.
 Matson, use WSU’s repository of institutional scholarship—Research Exchange—to distribute research that typically goes unpublished, including posters, slides, addenda, dissertations, and grant reports.
 This material enriches the historical and scholarly record while educating the general public about culturally significant sites in the American Southwest.